László Lencse

-László Lencse (born 2 July 1988) is a Hungarian football player who plays for Haladás.
+László Lencse (born 2 July 1988) is a Hungarian football player who plays for Austrian club SC Lockenhaus.

 Club career

 On 6 January 2022, Lencse signed with Haladás.
+In June 2023, Lencse moved to Austrian club SC Lockenhaus.

 International career

 Lencse was named in Hungary's provisional squad for UEFA Euro 2016 but was cut from the final squad.

-Club statistics
+Career statistics

 Updated to games played as of 26 May 2020.